adamsilver/fdpb/03-book-a-flight.md

 </fieldset>
 ```

 The three fields are wrapped in a `fieldset`.
-The `legend` (“Date of birth”) gives each text box context and would be read out as “Date of birth, day” (or similar) as the user steps through each field.
+The `legend` (“Date of birth”) gives each text box context and would be read out as “Date of birth, day” (or similar) in screen readers.

 *(Note: the pattern attribute is used to trigger the numeric keyboard—a little enhancement for iOS users.
-If you're wondering why the number input isn't used here, we discussed the issues in detail in “Checkout”.)*
+If you're wondering about why we haven't used the number input, you can refer back to the number input in chapter 2, “Checkout.”)*

 #### Calendar Widgets